ricardovrodri/learn_javascript/README.md

 This time we learn all about packages, modules, importation and some important modules such as express for making an easy server.
 At last, we learn about promises as well.

+# Clase 03

+Today we will discuss the concept of API REST, how to create some methods and finally a little about the tool POSTMAN, very useful in this type of term.